Lightning-AI/pytorch-lightning/docs/source/new-project.rst

 ***********
 Checkpoints
 ***********
+Lightning automatically saves your model.
 Once you've trained, you can load the checkpoints as follows:

 .. code-block:: python

     model = LitModel.load_from_checkpoint(path)

-The above checkpoint knows all the arguments needed to init the model and set the state dict.
+The above checkpoint contains all the arguments needed to init the model and set the state dict.
 If you prefer to do it manually, here's the equivalent

 .. code-block:: python